alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 - `Result<TSuccess, TError>` makes expected failure explicit and composable.
 - Use `Bind` for short-circuiting pipelines; `Match` to produce caller-facing output.
 - For public contracts, unwrap `Result` into DTOs (rather than serializing it).
 Decide where you catch/translate `exceptions`.
+- In C#, be honest about ergonomics: keep it local, use `var`/aliases, and prefer LINQ query syntax once the workflow stops being a simple linear pipeline.

 ### Appendix: LINQ query syntax (`Select`/`SelectMany`)
 If you want `from`/`from`/`select` query syntax to compile, add these extension methods (or add them directly to `Result`).
 Other keywords like `where` require additional methods.